 The College Statutes state that the Principal is responsible for the discipline of students, 'provided that no student's name shall be removed from the books of the College except by the decision of the Governing Body in a Stated Meeting and that such decision shall be final'.
 In practice, the Dean, assisted by Junior Deans, normally exercises the Principal's jurisdiction over the discipline of students.
 The Deans' Office's responsibilities include overseeing the general wellbeing of all Junior Members, providing guidance and support, helping to regulate behaviour, and ensuring that the needs and interests of all members of the College are respected.
-However, the Principal may suspend rights of access to all or any specified College premises and facilities as necessary (even in a non-disciplinary situation) to protect the College or any of its members, or as an interim measure pending further investigation or disciplinary proceedings.
+However, the Principal may suspend rights of access to all or any specified College or any of its members, or as an interim measure pending further investigation or disciplinary proceedings.
 A Junior Member convicted of a criminal offence capable of attracting a sentence of imprisonment may be rusticated, sent down, or expelled by the Governing Body, after due opportunity to make written representations.